-Mold can cause severe structural damage to your home and health problems for your family.
+Mold can cause severe structural damage to a property and health problems for its occupants.
 ATI’s mold remediation team is highly trained and IICRC certified, strictly following all EPA and OSHA guidelines to not only remove existing mold, but also identify other risk areas with excess moisture to prevent future growth.
-Calling in professionals with proper accreditation will always provide you the safest route to eliminating mold and improving your home’s indoor air quality.
+Calling in professionals with proper accreditation will always provide you the safest route to eliminating mold and improving your indoor air quality.

 ATI is also highly trained and certified to properly address asbestos or lead.
 This is a common problem in buildings over 30 years old and particularly prevalent in roofing, floor tiles, pipes, paint, and insulation.
-These environmental hazards are linked to several severe health problems and require services from a professional abatement company to ensure the health of everyone in your home.
-It is never advisable for a homeowner to attempt a DIY remediation of these environmental hazards due to the severe health risks associated with exposure.
+These environmental hazards are linked to several severe health problems and require services from a professional abatement company to ensure the health of everyone in your building.
+It is never advisable to attempt DIY remediation of these environmental hazards due to the severe health risks associated with exposure.

 Exposure to damp and moldy environments can cause various health problems, including allergic reactions, fever, respiratory issues, vomiting and nausea and skin rashes.
 Different types of mold can cause health issues of varying severity.
 It is important to follow Environmental Protection Agency (EPA) guidelines and standards when dealing with mold.

 Prolonged exposure can develop into complicated chronic health conditions, including chronic headaches and fatigue, asthma, upper respiratory infection, dermatitis, memory loss, nerve issues, autoimmune disease, and much more.